R1shA3h/Wind-forcast/README.md

 # Weather Forecasting App

 Welcome to the Weather Forecasting App!
-This project aims to provide an intuitive understanding of the accuracy of weather forecasts, specifically focusing on the national-level wind power generation in the United Kingdom.

 ## Getting Started

 Follow these instructions to set up and run the app on your local machine.